-The 8051 core has a separate bit addressable memory location.
-It has 128 bits of bit-addressable RAM and a set of SFRs that are bit addressable.
+The 8051 core has a separate bit-addressable memory location.
+It has 128 bits of bit addressable RAM and a set of SFRs that are bit addressable.
 The instruction set includes the whole menu of bit operations such as move, set, clear, toggle, OR, and AND instructions and the conditional jump instructions.
-Table 4-4 on page 15Table 4-4 lists the available Boolean instructions.
+Table 4-4 lists the available Boolean instructions.